Disable 2G On Android To Block Stingray Devices

 The Stingray is only worth a damn on a 2G Network.
 Who uses 2G anymore?
-You can flat out disable 2G all together and never have to worry about connecting to a fake cell tower.
+You can flat out disable 2G altogether and never have to worry about connecting to a fake cell tower.
 Right?

-I myself have an Android phone and can tell you how to do this but if you have an iPhone please comment below with instructions or just go Google it.
-If it is not possible on an iPhone then ha, yet another reason for Droid Life.
+I have an Android phone and can tell you how to do this but if you have an iPhone, please comment below with instructions or Google it.
+If it is not possible on an iPhone– then ha– yet another reason for Droid Life.

 There is a lot of talk about local police departments such as OPD listening to your phone conversations at protest lately so here is information below to block those ancient Stingrays.

 This did force me to do more in-depth research on the Stingray Cell Phone Towers that have been around for quite some time.
 I wanted to know if the Oakland Police and other local departments had access to them and exactly what information they could obtain.

 I found out that OPD does indeed have an old Stingray and that they have been using it for many years.
 The earliest maintenance record dates 2009 but who knows how long they had it before it was maintained.
 The information has been made publicly available after a public record request was put in.

 Oakland Police released a lot of information about the current Stingray Hardware and apparently have been rejected grants for the newer Hailstorm technology needed to listen to your calls.
 The upgrade would cost the city $460,000, which they do not have right now.
 More importantly, what the heck is a “Thru-Wall camera”?
 It’s listed on OPD’s document.

 But what exactly can the police do with this device?

 Nothing if you disable your 2G Data.
 The Stingray has to be upgraded to a Hailstorm to “track” 4G LTE phones.
 Whatever track even means anymore.